 The best way to protect a website from a possible hack is to get your store audited by security professionals.
 The known security service company, Astra Security provides a thorough and in-depth security audit that uncovers all security defects, vulnerabilities, loopholes, and other flaws in your security system and protocols.
 It runs over 1250 tests including code analysis, network configuration tests, business logic error testing, payment security, and so on.

-Quick video to understand how hacker’s hack your Magento store.
+A quick video to understand how hackers hack your Magento store: https://youtu.be/-1XuLrF5bL

 This is how the VAPT process at Astra looks like: